vertigo

 4. Inner ear problems.
 A common cause of dizziness is something called benign paroxysmal positional vertigo, or BPPV.
 This kind of vertigo tends to be very short-lived, lasting seconds to minutes, and very predictable – happening in response to certain head movements.
 It occurs when the crystals in your inner ear get dislodged from their normal spot and float into your ear’s semicircular canals.
 The good news: This type of vertigo is easily corrected with physical therapy.

 5. Heart disease.
-Sometimes dizziness can indicate a heart condition.
+Sometimes vertigo can indicate a heart condition.
 Leaking or narrow heart valves, heart arrhythmias and narrowing arteries (also known as atherosclerosis) can reduce blood flow to the brain and make you feel dizzy.

 6. Migraine headaches.
-According to the Vestibular Disorders Association (VEDA), about 40 percent of people who suffer from migraines also experience dizziness or vertigo.
+According to the Vestibular Disorders Association (VEDA), about 40% of people who suffer from migraines also experience dizziness or vertigo.
 You might suffer from dizziness before, during or completely independent of your migraine.
 Food, temperature changes, hormonal fluctuations and other environmental factors can trigger both dizziness and migraine headaches.

 7. Stroke.
 Rarely, a stroke can cause vertigo.
 For an initial episode of severe vertigo, it is important to go to the emergency room to identify if something serious is happening.